anukampab/challenge/README.md

 # Usage
 The primary method for transferring funds is transferAmount, which validates accounts and initiates the transfer.
 The process involves withdrawing the amount from the source account and depositing it into the destination account.
 The application also provides methods for withdrawing and depositing amounts individually.
+The Transfer service employs locks to ensure thread safety and prevents deadlocks

 # Exception Handling
 The system handles various exceptions to maintain the integrity of transactions: